Walter of Bibbesworth

-Walter of Bibbesworth (middle of sec.XIII–at least 1277) was an English knight and Anglo-Norman poet.
+Walter of Bibbesworth (fl. middle of sec.XIII–at least 1277) was an English knight and Anglo-Norman poet.
 Documents confirm that he held land in the parish of Kimpton, Hertfordshire at the farm now called Bibbsworth Hall ("Bibbs Hall" on some maps).
 About 1250 he served in Gascony under the seneschal Nicholas de Molis in the army of the English king Henry III.
 In 1270/1271 he is believed to have taken part in the Ninth Crusade on the evidence of a tençon or poetic argument between himself and Henry de Lacy, 3rd Earl of Lincoln.
 In the poem Walter, about to depart for Palestine, teases Henry for staying at home for the love of a certain woman.
 In fact the young Henry de Lacy, "recently married and with heavy responsibilities at home", did not take part in the Ninth Crusade.
 Walter went and returned.
 He was buried early in Edward I's reign at Little Dunmow in Essex.